mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/10_environment_roles_tab.md

 ##### **Ignore Test Connection**

-TDM tests the connections of the source and target environments at the beginning of the task execution.
-If the connection's test  fails, the user is asked whether to ignore the failure and continue the execution or to stop the execution.
-When unchecked, the task execution stops when the connection's test fails without an option to ignore the failure and continue the execution.
+TDM tests the connections of the source and target environments at the beginning of the task's execution.
+If the connection  fails, the user is asked whether to ignore the failure and continue the execution or to stop the execution.
+When unchecked, the task execution stops when the connection fails without an option to ignore the failure and continue the execution.

 ##### **Delete Entity from Target**